FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 The FreeRTOS-Plus-TCP library files conform to the [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx) guidelines, with the deviations listed below.
 Compliance is checked with Coverity static analysis.
 Since the FreeRTOS-Plus-TCP library is designed for small-embedded devices, it needs to have a very small memory footprint and has to be efficient.
-To achieve that and to increse the performace of the IP-stack, it deviates from some MISRA rules.
+To achieve that and to increase the performace of the IP-stack, it deviates from some MISRA rules.
 The deviations are listed below.

 ### Suppressed with Coverity Comments